kimchi-project/kimchi/src/wok/plugins/kimchi/docs/API.md

                   networks visible to this host.
         * isolated: Create a private, isolated virtual network.
         * nat: Outgoing traffic will be routed through the host.
-        * bridge: All traffic on this network will be bridged through the indicated interface.
+        * macvtap: All traffic on this network will be bridged through the specified interface.
+        * bridge: All traffic on this network will be bridged through a Linux bridged, which is created upon specified interface in case it is not already a Linux bridge.
     * subnet *(optional)*: Network segment in slash-separated format with ip address and prefix or netmask used to create nat network.
     * interface *(optional)*: The name of a network interface on the host.
+                              For "macvtap" and "bridge" connections, the
-                 For bridge network, the interface can be a bridge or nic/bonding device.
+                              interface can be a nic, bridge or bonding device.
-    * vlan_id *(optional)*: VLAN tagging ID for the bridge network.
+    * vlan_id *(optional)*: VLAN tagging ID for the macvtap bridge network.

 ### Resource: Network